volatile/volatile/README.md

 ```Shell
 $ volatile new myapp
 ```
-… creates a new directory named "myapp", puts bootstrap code in, and runs it.
+… creates a new directory named "myapp" and puts bootstrap code in.

 If your future app will be an API, use the `api` argument:

 ```Shell
 $ volatile new api myapp
 ```

+The app is run directly and is reachable at [localhost:8080](http://localhost:8080/).

 ### Run an app